putyourlightson/craft-blitz/README.md

 ## Credits

 Blitz is actively developed and maintained by [PutYourLightsOn](https://putyourlightson.com/), yet it has had a tremendous amount of support from the Craft CMS community.

-A few people worth mentioning are:
+A few people worth mentioning are: Oliver Stark; Andrew Welch; Ben Parizek.

-- Oliver Stark
-- Andrew Welch
-- Ben Parizek